 Since the Mac mini has developed a following over the years, its fans have surely been excited by the inclusion of the M1 chip in this model.
 And, considering how much performance has come out of such a small computer since its introduction, we’re pleased with the extra power that the M1 model has.
 It continues to be among the most versatile options in Apple’s computing line.

-The Mini is also one of the most unusual devices from Apple, which is what makes it special but is probably why it often gets ignored by the company.
+The Mac mini is also one of the most unusual devices from Apple, which is what makes it special but is probably why it often gets ignored by the company.
 Though we had a refresh just a few years back with the Mac Mini (2018), that refresh was four years in the making.
-So, it’s nice to get such a substantial update, not to mention seeing the new macOS 11 Big Sur operating system, on display in the new Mac mini 2020.
+So, it’s nice to get such a substantial update, not to mention seeing the macOS 11 Big Sur operating system on display in the Mac mini 2020.
 Don’t forget there’s a new OS you can upgrade to for free, the macOS Monterey, if you want to make the most of the Mini.

 When it comes to price, Apple is asking for $699 / £699 / AU$1,099 for the model with 8GB of RAM and 256GB of storage.
 This is actually cheaper than the base model of the Mac mini 2018, so to see a performance boost for less money is really impressive.

-And it really has got a performance boost.
-Even though the M1 chip that powers the new Mac mini is Apple's first chip for a desktop PC, it's really knocked it out of the part.
+And, it really has got a performance boost.
+Even though the M1 chip that powers the Mac mini is Apple's first chip for a desktop PC, it's really knocked it out of the park.
 This tiny little PC feels fast and responsive, and it was able to punch above its weight when it came to intensive video rendering tasks.